Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 #### Broken Image Directive

-I wanted a solution to help prevent image link rot.
+I wanted a solution to work as a fallback for image link rot.
 I added a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/directives/replace-broken-image.directive.ts" target="_blank" rel="noopener">directive</a> that listens to the `onerror` event for the target element, which in this case is `img`.
 If it fires the `onerror` event, it replaces the broken image a fallback instead, which I host locally.

 ### Draft Functionality

 I wanted to be able to support draft functionality, where a post would be hidden from routing if it didn't have `published: true`.
 Draft posts still support direct navigation.
-To support this, I had to add filters to the lists of posts, tags and categories, and the post navigation buttons.
+To support this, I had to add filters to the lists of posts, tags and categories, the post navigation buttons, the RSS feed, and the sitemap.
 I also added a banner to a draft post to make it easier to distinguish.

 ### RSS